Query syntax

 $fold(field:'@sysconversationsubjectid', range:'5')

-The query returns all items and the query extension additionally loads up to 5 child items that share the same value as other results for the sysconversationsubjectid
+The query returns all items and the query extension additionally loads up to 5

 field.

-For more information on the $fold
+For more information, see $fold

 .